 One of the dangers of zero-turn mowers is they can overturn if you take a turn too sharply or change directions too quickly.
 To avoid this, always slow down when you are about to turn.

-Our professionals also recommend not attempting to change directions in the middle of a turn as this can also cause the machine to overturn.
+So, do not attempt to change directions in the middle of a turn as this can also cause the machine to overturn.

 #4: Use Only During the Day